Frequently Asked Questions

 The RN is the license issued by the State of Utah Division of Occupational and Professional Licensing, and the BS is the degree issued by the University of Utah.
 Both tracks earn the same degree at the end of the program.

-- When does the program start, and how long does it take to complete?Currently, students have a fall, spring, or summer semester start option with a two, three, or four consecutive semester program.
+- When does the program start, and how long does it take to complete?Currently, students have a fall, spring, or summer semester start option with a three or four consecutive semester program.

 - Is there a time limit on the nursing prerequisite courses?The RN-BS track does not have a time limit on any prerequisite courses.